Jane Hunt is an innovative and results driven social change leader who has dedicated her career to empowering people to improve the world.

 Simon Kent has extensive experience in leadership, strategy and social reform with expertise across a range of policy areas including health, human services, justice and the entire education continuum.

 Verity has more than twenty years of experience working at the highest levels of government, and the university and not-for-profit sectors in Australia.
 Previously Minister for Education and Training in NSW, Verity was heavily focussed on equity in education, and how to best address educational disadvantage amongst low socio-economic groups, including rural and remote Indigenous communities.

-Research & Policy Officer
+Research and Evaluation Officer

 Manager, the Apiary Fellowship

 Rachael has more than 10 years’ experience in the child and youth sector, working with leadership teams, implementing project and quality processes, managing collaborative initiatives with stakeholders and colleagues.

 Innovation Hub Transition Manager

 Kate Oubridge-Egan is our new Innovation Hub Transition Manager with a passion for early childhood education and care (ECEC) and systems learning.

 Sophie comes to The Front Project with experience in project delivery having worked at Parkinson’s UK for a number of years delivering an information and support programme for people newly diagnosed with Parkinson’s and their families.